 Wulf & Lamb in Chelsea is a great choice for veggies and vegans.
 It’s a relative newcomer to the London food scene but its 100% plant-based menu is taking the city by storm.
 The Pavilion Road restaurant welcomes dogs and if you pop in, I can heartily recommend the Chili “Non” Carne with cashew cream (£12.95).
 Delicious.

 If you have a sweet tooth, make sure you swing by Outsider Tart in Chiswick High Road.
 This all-American café serves up delicious cupcakes, sweet pies and fresh tarts – and dogs are just as well catered for at the “barkery“.
 Here, you can pick up “pupcakes” and several different biscuit flavours, from peanut butter to beef for £4.50 a bag.

 BrewDog in Shepherd’s Bush is worth a look if craft beer is your thing, too.
 It has more than 40 ales on tap as well as bottles and cans, not to mention vintage arcade machines.
 Dogs are always welcome in BrewDog pubs.
 Hell, they can even buy shares in the brewery, if they so wish!
 Check it out.

-GET ME THERE: Dogs travel free on trains and buses in London.
+Dogs travel free on trains and buses in London.
 Plan your journey by checking out the city’s transport maps here.
-Dogs are also welcome on the MBNA Clippers, which speed along the River Thames from Woolwich in East London to Putney in the West.
-For more information about the routes, timetables and prices, click here.
+Dogs are also welcome on the MBNA Thames Clippers, which speed along the river from Woolwich in East London to Putney in the west.